This list is about the most serious red flags in men.

 - They’re objectively measurable.
 Inner peace and self-confidence is nice, but a lot of that comes from being more competent at something.

 - They force interaction in the physical world.
-Even if you make money from them, video games don’t count, largely because the value generated far exceeds the cost—especially if you get to the level where you can profit.
+Even if you make money from them, video games don’t count, largely because the cost of getting talented enough to make money far exceeds the value gained from the journey.

 In other words, you don’t want to be around a guy who just goes to work, comes home, and plays video games.